yewstack/yew/website/docs/advanced-topics/how-it-works.md

 1. Instead of using `yew::<module>` the macro generates `::yew::<module>` to make sure that the Yew package is referenced correctly.
 This is also why `::alloc::vec::Vec::new()` is called instead of just `Vec::new()`.
-2. Due to potential trait method name collisions, `<Type as Trait>` is used to make sure that we're using items from the
+2. Due to potential trait method name collisions, `<Type as Trait>` is used to make sure that we're using items from the right trait.

 ## What is a virtual DOM?